 Above all, writing effective learning objectives for a curriculum requires intentionality.
 While understanding the structure of effective objectives is necessary, digging more deeply into learning processes and dimensions can yield more sophisticated, targeted, and cascading outcomes.
 Furthermore, when it comes to scaffolding and assessment, effective outcomes can be more accurately mapped and student learning can be more accurately measured through time.

 A well reasoned residential curriculum evolves and becomes more sophisticated the more we, as educators, learn about learning.

 - How are you training and developing staff to write effective learning objectives?

 - How can you incorporate more sophisticated understandings of learning objectives into your curriculum?

 - Can you effectively apply concepts of Knowledge and Cognitive Process complexity into your learning objectives?

-Learning Objective visuals from the Iowa State University Center for Teaching Excellence.
+References: Learning Objective visuals from the Iowa State University Center for Teaching Excellence.
 Full PDF here.
 Presented unedited under Creative Commons License: Attribution-NonCommercial-ShareAlike 3.0 United States